fruit-chat/floating-toc-/README.md

 17. **AMP Support**: Ensure your TOC works seamlessly with AMP (Accelerated Mobile Pages) by using the WordPress AMP plugin.

 The Floating Table of Contents plugin for WordPress offers a comprehensive set of features that significantly improve content navigation and user experience.
 Its versatility, customization options, and compatibility with popular plugins make it an essential tool for any WordPress website.
+For more information, visit <a href="https://fruit-chat.com">here</a>.